shaychavoshian/IndigenousSafeSteps/README.md

 **Maintainers**

-This repository has been set up and maintained by Malvika Sharan to support the work of Open Research Community Management and Research Application Management teams under the Tools, Practices and Systems Research Programme at The Alan Turing Institute.
+This repository has been set up and maintained by Shay Chavoshian to support this work.

 As an open source repository, anyone beyond these teams is very welcome to reuse this template for setting up their projects.